traingle logo

 Yes!
 Winners retain full intellectual property.
 Competition organizers do not seek shares of or equity in the product or company.

 Yes!
 We are eager to hear and support individuals who are new to the field.
-We encourage you to compete in the Catalyst award level to be more competitive.
-Please see more information on award levels for more guidance.
+We encourage you to compete in the Catalyst prize level to be more competitive.
+Please see more information on prize levels for more guidance.

 You are welcome to partner with other organizations.
 This should be mentioned in your Phase I submission.